#Talkonit, A Censored Art Experiment About Freedom Of Expression

-I mean, this has been very evident when Bobi Wine, musician-cum-politician was charged with treason last August, arrested, allegedly tortured and kept away from the public for a few days.
-And a few months before, in April, when the Special Forces Command invaded the parliament while the legislators were discussing the constitutional amendment bill 2017.
+I mean, this has been very evident when Bobi Wine, a musician-cum-politician was charged with treason last August, arrested and tortured and kept away from the public for a few days.
+And with the Special Forces Command invasion of the parliament a few months before in April when the legislators were discussing the constitutional amendment bill 2017.

 So one may ask themselves, how much freedom should be accorded to a citizen and how much are they entitled to?

-The version of Article 19 in the International Covenant on Civil and Political Rights (ICCPR) later amends this by stating that the exercise of these rights carries “special duties and responsibilities” and may “therefore be subject to certain restrictions” when necessary “[f]or respect of the rights or reputation of others” or “[f]or the protection of national security or of public order (order public), or of public health or morals”.
+The version of Article 19 in the ICCPR later amends this by stating that the exercise of these rights carries “special duties and responsibilities” and may “therefore be subject to certain restrictions” when necessary “[f]or respect of the rights or reputation of others” or “[f]or the protection of national security or of public order (order public), or of public health or morals”.

 With all this information, it becomes apparent that freedom of expression has been violated in Uganda on very many fronts.

 Through Design Hub Kampala, with a grant from HIVOS / Resources Of Open Mind a project was established that gives an opportunity to creative professionals to work on a social topic that would stimulate and diversify debate in society.
 Five creatives were selected through an open call to investigate and explore the theme, ‘Freedom of Expression’.
 The creatives were myself, Matt Kayem, contemporary artist and writer, Rehema Nanfuka, an actor and film director, Suzan Kerunen, a singer songwriter, Daphine Arinda, a poet and former lawyer and David Ogutu, a radio host.